simrenbasra/simys-blog/_posts/2024-08-27-sign-lingual.md

 The most significant drop in performance occurred during top-up training with images from Teachable Machine, where the training score fell to 70.60% and the validation score to 68.53%.
 This suggests that the model's ability to adapt to real-world variations was limited, likely due to the relatively small size of the dataset – only ~600 images per class.
 This dataset size may not provide enough data for the deeper layers of ResNet-50 to effectively learn which impacts the model's performance.

 **VGG-16**

+VGG-16 is a deep convolutional neural network with 16 layers: 13 convolutional layers and 3 fully connected layers.
+It uses a block-based structure where each block includes several convolutional layers followed by max pooling.
+This design helps the network maintain its depth while preserving image dimensions, enhancing feature extraction and overall performance.

 *Results*